code-alchemist-dev/code-alchemist-dev/README.md

 ###

-<p align="left">My name is Bright, and I work as a Software Engineer. 🚀 Currently, I'm pursuing a certification in Python and Java 📚, and I have a strong passion for Java, Angular and Python. 💙 Right now, I'm actively involved in creating software and applications using Springboot, python and Angular.
-If you're interested, you can check out my portfolio on Instagram! 📱👀</p>
+<p align="left">My name is Bright, and I work as a Software Engineer.
+🚀 I am currently pursuing certifications in Python and Java 📚.
+I have a strong passion for Java, Angular, and Python. 💙 At present, I am actively involved in developing software and applications using Spring Boot, Python, and Angular.
+If you are interested, you can view my portfolio on the following <a href="https://bright-mabuza.netlify.app/">site</a> 📱👀 </p>

 ###